medic/cht-core/.github/ISSUE_TEMPLATE/z_release_feature.md

 - [ ] Create a new release branch in `cht-core` from the most recent release and call it  `<major>.<minor>.<patch>-FR-<FEATURE-NAME>`.
 If latest is `3.15.0` and the feature is to "allow movies to be uploaded", call it `3.15.0-FR-movie-upload`.
 Done before the release so all PRs can be set to merge to this branch, and not to `master`.
 - [ ] Set the version number in `package.json` and `package-lock.json` and submit a PR.
 The easiest way to do this is to use `npm --no-git-tag-version version <feature-release>`.
-- [ ] Ensure QA is debriefed and is partnering with the Trio to ensure early and often checks of the feature are on track to be of production quality from the start.
+- [ ] Ensure QA is briefed and is partnering with the Trio to ensure early and often checks of the feature are on track to be of production quality from the start.

 # Releasing